-- You update the weights to their new found values and run the next training example through
+- Update the weights to their new found values and run the next training example

-- You run another N-1 training samples without updating the weights (but saving the corrections for each of the N samples).
+- Run another N-1 training samples without updating the weights (but saving the corrections for each of the N samples).

 In the second case, the weights are then updated after the entire batch N have been run through, with the final correction to the weights being an average of all the computed corrections for the training data.

 Intuitively, the former is a greedy algorithm, which can be run “online” and continuously, while the latter typically giving better performance, having smoothed out any individual abnormalities in the data.

 Each training example is potentially passed through the network multiple times (this is normally denoted the number of iterations in algorithms).
 With each update to the weights, the neural net gets more and more accurate.